23.10.2018 | Call for papers: The penal field and its hybridisations “in action”: institutions and individual experiences

 Garland, David.
 2001.
 The Culture of Control: Crime and Social Order in Contemporary Society.
 Oxford University Press.

 The abstract should include research question, methodological approach and fieldsite(s).
-You are invited to send your proposals of no longer than 300 words by December 2nd 2018 to: email@example.com and firstname.lastname@example.org
+You are invited to send your proposals of 500 - 800 words words by December 2nd 2018 to: email@example.com and firstname.lastname@example.org

 Deadline CfP : December 2nd 2018